mgoold/ds_work/docs/postgresql_development/postgres_py_recurrence_eval.md

 The row_number column gives the original date sequence we processed for this user_id.
 Compare the "recurrence_index" to the "months_interval" column, which is the series of month intervals between dates we're evaluating.
 The forth value in recurrence_index is the first non-zero value of "1", because that is the first time (per our rules) that this user_id had a series of 3 or more successive identical month intervals -- in this case "1", indicating that they are a monthly donor.

-When we join this data back to the main set, we can easily window on the user_id to get the earliest date/tenure at which the user became a regular donor.
-In the aggregate, we can begin predicting, for example, change to|from recurring donor status as a function of tenure and the type of recurring interval.
+When we join this data back to the main set, we can easily window on the user_id to get the earliest date and tenure at which the user became a regular donor.
+In the aggregate, we can begin predicting, for example, change to or from recurring donor status as a function of tenure and the type of recurring interval.

 Incidentally we have made the tenure calculation trivial -- this is simply a postgres cumlative sum function of the "months_interval" value.